vannsoko/AiBot/README.md

 It's a Discord bot where you can ask questions and summaries about internal files.

+It's using Disnake to interact with Discord.
+It uses vector stores from the AI ​​part to store the internal files and enable fast performance for the AI ​​to retrieve theinternal files.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With